Revealing Short- and Long-range Li-ion diffusion in Li$_2$MnO$_3$ from finite-temperature dynamical mean field theory: Results and discussion

 Within DFT+$U$, the migration barriers for intralayer diffusion are $E_a = 0.63$–0.93 eV.
 In all cases, Li$^+$ migrates via the tetrahedral interstitial site ($T$), forming a LiO$_4$ tetrahedron at the saddle point, as shown in Fig.~\ref{saddle_config}, consistent with previous work \cite{ShinCM2016}.
 The barriers along paths (i) and (iii) are relatively large, $E_a = 0.90$ and 0.93 eV, respectively, in reasonable agreement with the earlier DFT+$U$ values of 0.78 and 0.80 eV \cite{ShinCM2016}; the remaining differences are likely due to details of the computational setup (e.g., supercell size and choice of parameters).
 In contrast, the barriers along paths (ii) and (iv) are lower, $E_a = 0.68$ and 0.63 eV, indicating that path (iv) provides the lowest intralayer migration barrier.
 The earlier DFT+$U$ study also found $E_a = 0.60$ and 0.56 eV for paths (ii) and (iv), respectively, likewise identifying path (iv) as the lowest-barrier pathway.
 For interlayer diffusion within DFT+$U$, the barriers are $E_a = 0.65$ and 0.67 eV for paths (v) and (vi), respectively, which are slightly larger than the lowest intralayer diffusion barrier.

-Next, we compute $E_a$ using DMFT at 300~K in the paramagnetic phase.
-As in DFT+$U$, the lowest-$E_a$ diffusion paths are (ii) $4h - T^{\mathrm{Li}}_{2b} - 4h$ and (iv) $4h - T^{\mathrm{Li}}_{2b} - 2c$, but DMFT notably reduces the corresponding barriers, as shown in Fig.~\ref{Ea}.
-The DMFT activation energies for paths (ii) and (iv) are 0.18 and 0.50~eV, respectively, while for the remaining paths the DFT+$U$ and DMFT barriers differ by only 0.02--0.15~eV.
-We note that in the present DMFT setup, the correlated subspace is defined by Mn-$d$--like Wannier functions that implicitly include Mn--O hybridization; consequently, the vacancy-induced charge rearrangement is represented within this effective low-energy manifold.
+Next, we evaluate $E_a$ within DFT+DMFT at 300 K in the paramagnetic phase.
+As in DFT+$U$, the lowest-$E_a$ diffusion paths are (ii) $4h-T_{2b}^{\mathrm{Li}}-4h$ and (iv) $4h-T_{2b}^{\mathrm{Li}}-2c$, but DFT+DMFT notably reduces the corresponding barriers, as shown in Fig.~\ref{Ea}.
+The DFT+DMFT activation energies for paths (ii) and (iv) are 0.18 and 0.50 eV, respectively, while for the remaining paths the DFT+$U$ and DFT+DMFT barriers differ by only 0.02--0.15 eV.
+We note that, in the present DFT+DMFT setup, the correlated subspace is defined by Mn-$d$-like Wannier functions that implicitly include Mn--O hybridization; consequently, the vacancy-induced charge rearrangement is described within this effective low-energy manifold.

+As a limited check of the interaction-parameter dependence, we also performed additional DFT+DMFT calculations for a smaller $1\times1\times2$ supercell by varying the Mn-$d$ interaction strength from $U=2.0$ to $U=2.5$ eV at fixed $J=0.9$ eV.
+We focus on this range because, in our previous $d$-only study, $U=2.0$--2.5 eV reproduced the experimental band gap reasonably well.\cite{ATLeePRB2023} For representative migration pathways in the smaller supercell, the resulting activation energies change only modestly over this range of $U$, typically by at most a few hundredths of an eV.
+Thus, within this physically motivated parameter range, increasing $U$ leads only to a modest quantitative change in $E_{\mathrm{a}}$.
+A full interaction-parameter scan for the larger supercell used in the main text was not attempted because of the computational cost.

 The lowest barrier of 0.18~eV corresponds to a short-range Li jump between neighboring sites within the Li$_2$MnO$_3$ region.
 This value is close to the experimental activation energy $E_a = 0.156$~eV obtained from $\mu^+$SR measurements, which probe local Li self-diffusion in nearly stoichiometric Li$_2$MnO$_3$ powders~\cite{Sugiyama2013}.
-Our DMFT results therefore suggest that the experimentally observed short-range activation scale can be rationalized by single-vacancy migration along the lowest-barrier pathway in the paramagnetic phase, without invoking Li divacancies or trivacancies.
+Our DFT+DMFT results therefore suggest that the experimentally observed short-range activation scale can be rationalized by single-vacancy migration along the lowest-barrier pathway in the paramagnetic phase, without invoking Li divacancies or trivacancies.